HannesParth/CommandGodot/README.md

 func greet() -> void:
     print("Hello World!")
 ```
-We *could* just shove that into a class class and call it a day:
+We *could* just shove that into a class and call it a day:
 ```gdscript
 class_name GreetCommand

 func greet() -> void:
     print("Hello World!")
 ```
-But now we only have one object that can do one specific thing which we always have to specifically reference.
+But now we have only one object that can perform a single specific action, which we always have to reference directly.

-Now, while GDScript does not have abstract classes and methods *yet*, it does have inheritence:
+Now, while GDScript does not have abstract classes and methods *yet*, it does have inheritance:
 ```gdscript
 class_name Command